The Plasma Model of Creation

 Here is what happened in the lab when filaments were viewed from the top during a twist:

 This is EXACTLY what we see out in space.
 The middle top of this series shows the formation of what we refer to as radio galaxies, where the two lobes of the galaxies are actually a 'head on' view of the spiralling filaments:

 As the plasma filaments approach more closely, there begins a giant interaction in the middle.
 It shows up in the middle of every galaxy we see in the distance.
 It is called a quasar.
 This one is a 'miniature' in the Crab Nebula.

 The jets shooting out from the 'top' and 'bottom' are charged particles -- one side negative and the other side positive.
 This one is not at the center of a galaxy, but they come in all sizes in plasma interactions.
 Below is a picture of a larger one which is at the center of a radio galaxy.
 This picture is from NASA.

-Gradually, as the galaxy ages, the quasar jets gets smaller until, as we have in the center of our own galaxy, only spinning disks which emit x-rays.
+The farther out we look (and thus the longer back in time), the brighter the quasars are -- so much so that they outshine all the stars in their own galaxies.
+Gradually, as a galaxy ages, its quasar jets gets smaller until, as we have in the center of our own galaxy, only spinning disks which emit x-rays are left.
 No black holes.
 They are necessary imaginings of the gravitational model.